 Get ready to eat, drink, and be merry during one of New Orleans most treasured traditions: Reveillon.
 A Catholic Creole custom that dates back to the early 19th century, Reveillon, meaning “awakening,” was a big meal enjoyed when the family returned from midnight mass.

 Today, it takes place in more than 50 New Orleans restaurants with special, multi-course, prix-fixe Reveillon menus served throughout the month of December.
-Here are 5 of our favorites, all conveniently located within walking distance of our French Quarter hotel.
+Here are five of our favorites, all conveniently located within walking distance of our French Quarter hotel.

 $75 per person; 214 Royal Street; (504) 681-4444

 Creating a meal from Creole tradition is a task well-suited for a restaurant whose name literally means “Creole” in Spanish.
 Located inside our magnificent sister property, Hotel Monteleone, Criollo’s seasonal Reveillon menu features five decadent courses with options ranging from smoked quail risotto, rabbit with sweet breads, coriander-crusted lamb chops, and a holiday dessert favorite: Bûche de Noël with coffee and vanilla genoise and cocoa buttercream.

 $49 per person; 713 Saint Louis Street; (504) 581-4422